tkgktyk/WearablePad/README.md

 ## Pad UI
 **IMPORTANT:**
-tap (down and up your finger) and longpress to exit this app or perform extra actions.
+Tap and longpress to exit Wearable Pad or perform extra actions.

 ### For v0.2.0 or later
 |Phone/Tablet|Wear||